jerboa88/better-segments-for-strava/README.md

 Once installed, you can click the button below to install the latest version of the script:

 [![Install](https://img.shields.io/badge/%F0%9F%A7%A9_Install-better--segments--for--strava.user.js-blue)](https://github.com/jerboa88/better-segments-for-strava/raw/refs/heads/main/better-segments-for-strava.user.js)

+You can also install a specific version of the script on the [releases page](https://github.com/jerboa88/better-segments-for-strava/releases).

 ### Manually
 >